mschwartz/micro-frontends/README.md

 ### React vs. DOM / WebComponent patterns

 The patterns are quite similar.
 The life cycle of WebComponents has all the events/methods you would use in React, using classes.
-For example, componentDidMount() is mirrored by connectedCallbac(), and so on.
+For example, componentDidMount() is mirrored by connectedCallback(), and so on.

 What React provides is JSX which is a bit more powerful for generating HTML.